Rishard Matthews: Tennessee Titans

 On March 9, 2016, Matthews signed a three-year deal with the Tennessee Titans.
-In his first season with the Titans, he set a career-high in receiving yards with 945 and with 9 receiving touchdowns.
+In his first season with the Titans, he set a career-high in receiving yards with 945 and with nine receiving touchdowns.
 He led the Titans in both receiving yards and touchdowns.

 On September 24, 2017, Matthews scored a 55-yard touchdown during the Titans' 33–27 victory against the Seattle Seahawks.
-On November 16, 2017, he scored a 75-yard touchdown as the Titans lost to the Pittsburgh Steelers by a score of 40–17.
-Overall, he finished the 2017 season with 53 receptions for 795 receiving yards and four receiving touchdowns.
+On November 16, he scored a 75-yard touchdown as the Titans lost to the Pittsburgh Steelers by a score of 40–17.
+Overall, he finished the 2017 season with 53 receptions for 795 yards and four touchdowns.

 On August 21, 2018, Matthews signed a one-year contract extension with the Titans through the 2019 season.
-On September 26, Matthews requested his release from the Titans, citing a lack of playing time and targets.
+However, on September 26, he requested his release from the Titans, citing a lack of playing time and targets.
 The team granted his request the next day and released him.
-Matthews finished with his time with the Titans with a total of 121 receptions, 1,751 receiving yards, and 13 receiving touchdowns.
+Matthews finished with his time with the Titans with a total of 121 receptions for 1,751 yards and 13 touchdowns.

 New York Jets

 On October 23, 2018, Matthews signed with the New York Jets.
-He played in five games recording just two catches for 13 yards before being placed on injured reserve on December 18, 2018.
+He played in five games recording just two catches for 13 yards before being placed on injured reserve on December 18.

 New Orleans Saints

 On June 13, 2019, Matthews signed with the New Orleans Saints.
-He was released on August 10, after leaving camp.
+On August 10, he was released after leaving camp.